bonsai-rx/bonsai-rx.github.io/_docs/06-operators.md

 ![Sink operator](/assets/images/sink-marble.svg)

-Because the output sequence of a sink is exactly the same as the input sequence, sinks can always be placed at any point of the workflow without breaking existing behavior.
+Because the output sequence of a sink is exactly the same as the input sequence, sinks can always be placed at any point of the workflow without breaking existing behaviour.

 **ProTip:** You can chain multiple sinks sequentially as long as the input is compatible.
 This can be very convenient when you need to run multiple side-effects on a single data stream.
 A common application is to log data into a file while simultaneously transmitting it to an external device.
 {: .notice--info}

 ## Combinator

 Although a lot can be done with the right sequence of sources, transforms and sinks, there are many other operators which allow you to express more complex combinations of observables.
-These operators are grouped together under the `Combinator` category, but their behavior can be extremely diverse.
+These operators are grouped together under the `Combinator` category, but their behaviour can be extremely diverse.

 Combinators can be used to merge data from multiple sources; control when observable sequences start and stop; or even to create entirely new sequences dynamically.
 Together, they provide an incredibly flexible toolkit to manipulate asynchronous data streams.